 A personnel plan is a critical part of your business plan and financial forecast.
-In addition to helping you budget for current and future employees, your personnel plan helps you think through who you should hire and when you should hire them.
+In addition to helping you budget for current and future employees, your personnel plan enables you to think through who you should hire and when you should hire them.

-If you’re pitching to angel investors or venture capitalists for funding, they will want to see why your team is uniquely suited to grow and scale your business, as well as your plan for hiring.
+If you’re pitching to angel investors or venture capitalists for funding, they will want to see why your team is uniquely suited to grow and scale your business, as well as your hiring plan.

 Investors will want to know: